andschneider/soil_sense/README.md

 docker-compose up
 ```

-Once the containers are built and running, the front end can be viewed by going to `localhost:8050` in a browser.
+- Once the containers are built and running, the front end can be viewed by going to `localhost:8050` in a browser.

+- To run tests on the API and get coverage, run the following:

+    ```bash
+    docker-compose exec api python3 -m pytest --cov=api
+    ```

+- Swagger documentation for the api can be viewed by going to `localhost:3030/api/v1/docs`.